 However, this site usually brings me more lemonade than lemons.
 Like how one day last month I opened my inbox to find this email:

 My name is Maria from Penguin/Perigee Books.
 I’ve been following your blog for a while, which I found through Chris Guillebeau‘s site.
 We are interested in publishing your e-book “How to Travel the World on $50 a Day” as a print book.
 We think it would be a great, inspiring book for people.

 If this is something you are interested in, I’d love to talk to you more about this over the phone.

 People have often told me I should write a book about my travels.
 (And not just my mother!)
 They tell me I have an interesting story and that it would be cool to read in a book.
 But I’ve never really given it much thought.
 No one really wants to read about a single guy traveling the world, do they?
 There’s a reason guy versions of Eat, Pray, Love never take off.
 Moreover, the more I travel, the less special I realize I am.
 Lots of people do this, and I’m just like everyone else.
 My story isn’t unique or even that interesting.
 I really don’t think I have much to give in the way of a book.
 Furthermore, I’m lazy and I’d rather travel than write a book.

-Plus, to get a book deal, I would need to get an agent, write a proposal, shop it around, and then maybe I’d get a publisher for it.
+Plus, to get a book deal, I’d need to get an agent, write a proposal, shop it around, and then maybe I’d get a publisher for it.
 Or maybe not, and all that work would be in vain.
-The book industry isn’t as strong as it used to be after all, especially since Borders has now closed.
-Why bother to do it when I could be doing something more appealing in Europe?
+The book industry isn’t as strong as it used to be, after all, especially since Borders has now closed.
+Why bother when I could be doing something more appealing in Europe?

 But here was a book deal landing right in my inbox for a book I’ve already written.
 An offer direct from the publisher that would let me avoid all that hard work.
 It was an offer wrapped and tied up with a bow for my taking.